Basukinath: Shravani Mela

 Basukinath is famous for the mela of Shraavana (a month of the Hindu calendar), between July and August.
 Some pilgrims are called "Bol Bam" when they pour holy water on the shivling after 4–5 days of journeying.
-The pilgrims en route to Basukinath also visit the Baidyanath Jyotirlinga in Deogarh.
+The pilgrims en route to Basukinath also visit the Baidyanath Jyotirlinga in Deoghar.
 Shree Baba Basukinath Mitra Mandal (Howrah) headed by Shree Manoj Kedia has been offering Ganga water by taking Kanwar to the Basukinath Linga from 1992 in Shravan Month.
 Kanwar Yatra can be started from the ghats of Ganges in Bhagalpur and Sultangunj.

 Ram Janki Vivah Utsav

 Pandit Nainalal Jha and Pradhan Tirth Purohit Baba Basukinath started the festival of "Ram Janki Vivah Utsav" in Basukinath.
 A baraat which included elephants and horses participated in the procession as well.